 Chroma Key is also known as a blue or green screen.
 It is not just the screen; it involves filming objects or subjects (actors) in front of the single-color screen.
 After the filming is done, video editing software is used to key out or remove the color from behind the actor, making it see-through or transparent.
 Therefore, you are free to add any background footage you want and place the subject in any type of set.
 You can make it look like you are driving a car without a license, or even import any 2D or 3D animation and make it look like it plays with the actor.

 When filming the actor on chroma, the lightning of the background screen plays a big role in getting a good chroma key.
 If it is not done properly, the keying process becomes hard to impossible to realize.

 If you are new to this industry and you plan to film your chroma, I recommend that you first watch a guide on how to adjust the lights.
-The long story short, you must avoid darker greens, the screen hast to be bright and uniform.
+A long story short, you must avoid darker greens, the screen has to be bright and uniform.